Skip to Main Content

 An equipment loan provides a lump-sum amount for your business to purchase commercial equipment.
 Repayment terms are fixed, typically ranging from 12 to 60 months.

-This loan is similar to a secured term loan because the equipment secures the equipment loan as collateral.
+This loan is similar to a semi-truck loan because the equipment secures the equipment loan as collateral.
 The lender can sell the equipment to repay the loan if you get in a tight spot and can’t make repayments.
+But an equipment loan can be used to buy nearly any type of equipment, including but not limited to a semi truck.
+On the other hand, semi-truck loans have to be used specifically to purchase a semi truck, giving you less flexibility in how you use the funds.

 Bankrate insight